 The Irish Fellowship Club of Chicago, established in 1901, is dedicated to fostering Irish pride and cultural understanding through philanthropic efforts.
 With over $1 million raised for Catholic education and cultural institutions, the club continues to support community initiatives and celebrate Irish heritage.

-1953 N Clybourn Ave
+1953 N Clybourn Ave, Chicago

 The Irish Georgian Society USA is dedicated to preserving and promoting Ireland's architectural heritage and decorative arts, offering exclusive events, tours, and educational programs.
 Join us to support our mission and contribute to the conservation of Ireland's cultural legacy.